Lesson 3) Wand Properties and Movements

 That’s about all the time we have for class today.
 Please note that your Journal Update is due!
 You should have at least two to five paragraphs from the last lesson and this one.
 That’s a LOWER LIMIT.
 I encourage you to use as much as you need without worrying about the limit unless you have less than two paragraphs of information per lesson.
 Please see the assignment instructions for further clarification.

 Your only homework this week is the Worksheet and the optional Journal Update.
+You may also write an essay describing how you got your wand.
 Have fun and be safe when practicing this week’s spellwork.
 Remember that even these simple spells can backfire.
 I will see you all next week!

 Image credit: HP Wiki